The best places to live in Philadelphia

 The suburban nature of much of Philadelphia makes it seem smaller than it is.
 Very much a city of neighbourhoods, the variety of options available can seem overwhelming at first.
-However, finding a good home in Philadelphia is far from impossible.
+That said, finding a good home in Philadelphia is far from impossible.

 Philadelphia offers many areas to choose from which serve a wide variety of needs.
 Below are just some of the most popular neighbourhoods in Philadelphia.

 Suburban living in Philadelphia

 Chestnut Hill used to be a popular summer getaway for Philadelphia’s upper classes and is still associated with affluence.
 Public transport is easily accessed, infrastructure is good and shopping in Chestnut Hill is an experience not to be missed.
 For those who can afford it, Chestnut Hill is an ideal location for families, offering accommodation from modest rowhouses to expansive mansions.
 For its excellent schools, historic architecture, its small-town-yet-vibrant atmosphere and its proximity to the city, Chestnut Hill is a fantastic area to put down roots.

 Swarthmore offers a peaceful, college-town atmosphere that prides itself on diversity and tolerance.
 Anchored by Swarthmore College, it boasts the Crum Woods, a 300-acre arboretum, and a downtown area with unique and independent shops.
 Swarthmore’s older but well-maintained houses and its public and private schools come highly recommended.
 The only downside is the area’s steep property tax.
 If this can be managed, though, staying in Swarthmore is worth it.

 Urban living in Philadelphia

 Extremely popular with young professionals and singles, Graduate Hospital has been gaining a reputation as an artistic community since the early 2000s and is home to trendy restaurants and some of the best bars in Philadelphia.
 Prices are moderately high, although it is worth it for Graduate Hospital’s proximity to the city’s attractions and its mix of old and new single-family homes, tree-lined streets and brownstone rowhouses.
-While crime is still a concern in this largely gentrified neighbourhood, it is still generally considered a safe place to live.
+Families wanting to live closer to Center City will also find this neighbourhood to be safe.